Had a brilliant time being part of last year’s Reading Fringe Festival along with Lesley Saunders and Susan Utting.

 My co-Radio Reads chum, David Barker, has listed all our recent books on his blog here.

 It was wonderful being part of the judging team for last year’s awards but it was especially fab being part of the poem below.
-I am also honoured to have been asked to take part in judging for the 2018 awards.
+I was also honoured to be asked to take part in judging for the 2018 awards.